Dr. Bradley Palmer

-Dr. Bradley Palmer is Professor of Trombone Columbus State University's Schwob School of Music, where he has led and developed the trombone studio since 1999.
+Dr. Bradley Palmer is Professor of Trombone at Columbus State University's Schwob School of Music, where he has led and developed the trombone studio since 1999.
 He earned his bachelor's degree in music from Millikin University, his master's degree from the University of Iowa, and he completed his doctoral work at Florida State University.

 At Columbus State University, Dr. Palmer is the brass area coordinator.
 He teaches trombone, coaches chamber music and teaches brass literature and pedagogy courses.
 His former students include national and international solo competition winners, college, high school, middle school and elementary school teachers, music ministers and a number of others performing professionally.
-He conducts the Trombone Choir and Trombone Octet at CSU, and in March of 2009 conducted the CSU Trombone Choir in a performance at the Eastern Trombone Workshop in Washington D.C.
-The CSU Trombone Ensembles recently finished a multi-year recording project featuring some of the finest trombonists in the US as guest soloists: Joseph Alessi, George Curran, James Markey, Denson Paul Pollard, Bill Thomas, Charlie Vernon and Ko-Ichiro Yamamoto.
-The CD was released in 2013 by Summit Records.
-The CSU Trombone Ensembles will be featured at the 2013 International Trombone Festival.
-YouTube videos of the CSU Trombone Choir and other trombone-related performances at CSU have been viewed over 700,000 times worldwide.
+He is the conductor of the Schwob Trombone Ensemble at CSU, including performances in Hong Kong, Germany, the American Trombone Workshop in Washington D.C., and numerous International Trombone Festivals.
+In 2013 the Ensemble finished a multi-year recording project featuring some of the finest trombonists in the US as guest soloists: Joseph Alessi, George Curran, James Markey, Denson Paul Pollard, Bill Thomas, Charlie Vernon and Ko-Ichiro Yamamoto.
+The CD was released by Summit Records to critical acclaim and has received airtime on NPR stations in the US and in Europe.
+The CSU SchwobTrombone Ensemble was featured at the 2017 International Trombone Festival, and the 2013 ITF opening ceremony.
+2017 marked the release of the CSU Trombone Ensemble's newest CD "Full Tilt" which followed performances at the Southeast Trombone Symposium and the International Trombone Festival.
+The CSU Schowb Trombone Ensemble performed on James Markey's most recent solo CD "Psychedelia" released in 2014, and performed on George Curran's 2017 CD "Vital Signs".
+YouTube videos of the CSU Trombone Choir and other trombone-related performances at CSU have been viewed over three million times worldwide.

-Along with the Atlanta Symphony trombone section, Palmer serves on the faculty of the Southeast Trombone Symposium and coordinates the STS Professors Choir.
+Along with members of the Atlanta Symphony and New York Philharmonic trombone sections, Palmer serves on the faculty of the Southeast Trombone Symposium and coordinates the STS Professors Choir.
 In addition to a busy performance schedule, he enjoys presenting master classes, clinics and serving as an adjudicator from solo and ensemble competitions to marching band competitions.
 He has guest conducted performances with trombone ensembles at many schools in the US including Juilliard, in addition to groups in Canada, China and Brazil.
-As a recording engineer and producer, Dr. Palmer has recorded some of today's leading brass players from the Atlanta Symphony, Chicago Symphony, Cleveland Orchestra, Houston Symphony, New York Metropolitan Opera Orchestra, New York Philharmonic, Philadelphia Orchestra, Pittsburg Symphony, and Seattle Symphony in CSU's Legacy Hall.
-In addition, Dr. Palmer serves as the International Trombone Festival Recording Coordinator.
+He has served as a member of the brass staff of the Phantom Regiment, Pioneer, and Glassmen Drum and Bugle Corps.
+His arrangements for trombone ensemble are published by Cherry Classics.